smoeding/puppet-bind/README.md

 ## Limitations

 Not all BIND features are currently implemented as I started with the options I needed myself.
-Some options are not yet available and features like DNSSEC inline signing are not well tested.
+Some options are not yet available and features like DNSSEC are not well tested.

+Creating DNSSEC keys manually using the `dnssec_key` type with automatic rollover is discouraged.
+The defined type `bind::dnssec_policy` should be used instead.

 ## Development